JvanKatwijk/qt-dab/README.md

 As mentioned, transmitters (usually) transmit some identifying data, the TII (Transmitter Identification Information) data.
 Qt-DAB uses a database (gratefully made available by "www.fmList.org") to map the decoded TII data to name and location of the transmitter.

-In recent versions, a copy of that database is part of the precompiled versions which is automatically loaded if no database can be found in the user's home directory.
+In recent versions, a copy of that database is included the precompiled versions which is automatically loaded if no database can be found in the user's home directory.

 A **fresh** copy of that database can be installed in the user's home directory